College Search

 If you consistently aced coursework, made the honor roll time after time, and never missed a day of school, then your academic record should certainly be detailed.
 Admissions directors, like employers, know that past performance is predictive of future performance.

-But what if you didn't do that well in school?
-Overall grades won't work against you as much if you did well in a few courses that are relevant to the college or job you are applying.
+But what if you didn’t do that well in school?
+Overall grades won’t work against you as much if you did well in a few courses that are relevant to the college or job you are applying.
 Be sure to list the final course grades for courses you did well in.
-Admissions directors and employers will want to know how you can handle those subjects, rather than what grade you earned in gym class, for example.
+Admissions directors and employers will want to know how you can handle those subjects, rather than what grade you earned in a gym class, for example.

 Remember that a resume's purpose is to provide a snapshot of you as a candidate for an admissions director or an employer, the document does not - and should not - contain data that hurts your chances.
 Know that few students excel at all subjects, just as few working adults can do all jobs put to them.
 The important thing is to showcase the areas where you shine.